Improving Convergence for Semi-Federated Learning: An Energy-Efficient Approach by Manipulating Over-the-Air Distortion: Convergence Analysis and Problem Formulation

-The opposing effects of over-the-air distortion motivate the exploration of a two-region MSE threshold configuration scheme to leverage advantages from both sides, as elaborated in Remark~\ref{remark_3}.
+The opposing effects of over-the-air distortion motivate the exploration of a two-region MSE threshold configuration scheme to leverage advantages from both sides, as elaborated in Remark~\ref{remark_4}.

-{ \begin{remark}[Two-region MSE threshold configuration.]
+\begin{remark}[Two-region MSE threshold configuration.]
 In the non-stable region, we set a high MSE threshold for model aggregation, such that the amplitude distortion $\frac{\sqrt{\omega_t}}{\sqrt{\nu_t}}$ can be increased to enlarge the learning rate for accelerating convergence of SemiFL.
 To achieve this, one can assign a small value to the normalizing factor $\nu_t$, i.e., $\nu_t=\nu^{\rm low},\forall t \in \{t|~{\bf{w}}_t \in \mathcal{R}^{\rm NS}\}$.
 In the stable region, we set a low MSE threshold for model aggregation, which aims to suppress noise perturbation for attaining improved final convergence of SemiFL.
-This can be achieved by assigning a large value to the normalizing factor $\nu_t$, i.e., $\nu_t=\nu^{\rm high},\forall t \in \{t|~{\bf{w}}_t \in \mathcal{R}^{\rm S}\}$. \end{remark}}
+This can be achieved by assigning a large value to the normalizing factor $\nu_t$, i.e., $\nu_t=\nu^{\rm high},\forall t \in \{t|~{\bf{w}}_t \in \mathcal{R}^{\rm S}\}$. \end{remark}

-{ We demonstrate that with the above two-region MSE threshold configuration scheme, the adverse effects of amplified over-the-air distortion on the final convergence can be gradually mitigated as the SemiFL training progresses.
+We demonstrate that with the above two-region MSE threshold configuration scheme, the adverse effects of amplified over-the-air distortion on the final convergence can be gradually mitigated as the SemiFL training progresses.
 Specifically, suppose SemiFL reaches the stable region $\mathcal{R}^{\rm S}$ in the $T'$-th round.
-For $t \ge T'$, we have

-One can see that the last term, which reflects the adverse affects of amplified over-the-air distortion in the stable region, asymptotically approaches zero as $t \rightarrow \infty$.
-Moreover, (\ref{two_region_convergence}) demonstrates that large values of $\nu_t^{\rm high}$ attenuate this result, thereby resulting in improved final convergence.}
+For $t \ge T'$, we have One can see that the last term, which reflects the adverse affects of amplified over-the-air distortion in the stable region, asymptotically approaches zero as $t \rightarrow \infty$.
+Moreover, (\ref{two_region_convergence}) demonstrates that large values of $\nu_t^{\rm high}$ attenuate this result, thereby resulting in improved final convergence.